New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 If you live in Clarksville you’re old money from old Austin.
 You can afford one of those beautiful homes or cute apartments, but you still love living the Austin life.

 You’re a sucker for the burgers at Better Half AND you know the Wright Brothers who own Better Half.
-You were thrilled when Peached Tortilla opened Bar Peached, you shop at Waterloo Records and Whole Foods often, and you love a chill morning at Mozart’s.
+You shop at Waterloo Records and Whole Foods often, and you love a chill morning at Mozart’s.
 You’re front porch wine drinkers and your home is filled with really cool Art-Gallery Austin art but all your furniture is West Elm.
 If you need a roommate, hit me up.

 Tarrytown